Published May 31, 2018

 Anusara

-Anusara yoga basically a modernized version of Hatha yoga and means “flowing with grace.”
+Anusara yoga basically a modernised version of Hatha yoga and means “flowing with grace.”
 The whole idea is to follow your heart and focus a lot on the alignment of the body.
 It’s an increasingly popular style of yoga and each class starts with a devotion.

 Yin